 Winter is also the perfect time of year to undertake arborist works.
 While tree works can happen at any time of year, arborists are often very busy throughout Summer and quality operators can have long lead times.
 As such, Winter is a great time to be undertaking preventative maintenance works.
 This ensures that any potential safety issues are addressed prior to the storm season later in the year.

 Finally, Winter is a great time for equipment maintenance.
 During the warmer months, landscapers are often using their power equipment (i.e. hedgers, mowers, blowers etc) non-stop.
-So Winter is a great time for maintenance including the sharpening of blades (or installation of new ones), changing oil, and the replacement of air filters.
-Staying on top of these maintenance tasks ensures the machinery is performing at its best and minimises the chances of unplanned breakages in the warmer months.
+Winter is ideal for maintenance tasks like sharpening blades (or installing new ones), changing oil, and replacing air filters.
+Staying ahead with maintenance tasks optimises machinery performance and minimizes the risk of unplanned breakages in warmer months.

 Landscape maintenance in Queensland